 Afterwards, it passes on the original message unchanged through its out port.

 Optionally, you can also set up the Value Bucket block to empty its internal hash table and reset its value to a NaN (Not A Number) when a discrete event message triggers the reset port.

-The Value Bucket block uses the Fields Formula Editor to specify the values for the storeKey and storeVal ports.
+The Value Bucket block uses its Fields Formula Editor to specify the tradePrice and tradeQuantity values for its storeKey and storeVal fields, respectively.

 The Value Bucket block's internal hash table can be conceptualized as a simple table with two columns: KEY and VALUE.
 In the following example, suppose that the Value Bucket block is triggered by a discrete event message every time a trade occurs in a given instrument.
 When triggered, the Value Bucket will extract and use the Trade Price as the KEY; and the Trade Quantity as the VALUE of each new entry.
 A user might create such table to maintain and use the running volume at different prices during a trading session.

 Suppose that the Value Bucket block already has three entries in its internal hash table, as shown in the following illustration.

 Suppose that a new trade occurs at Price 1290 25, for a Quantity of 3.
 A discrete event message containing this information will trigger the Value Bucket block.
 When triggered, the block will extract and add a new entry to its internal hash table using the Trade price and the Trade Quantity.

 Suppose that the user specifies the #bars input as 1289 50.
 The block will search through its internal hash table to locate the entry whose KEY value matches the input #bars value.
 Afterwards, it will output the VALUE of the corresponding entry as 7.

 To customize the block, update the Block Properties.

 |Name||Name to display beneath the block on the ADL canvas|